jpiontek/go-ip-api/README.md

 # Goip

 A simple wrapper around the  [ip-api.com](http://ip-api.com) API for IP geolocation information.
+Works for both the free API as well as the paid, commercial API if you have purchased a Pro license.

 ## Usage